raspberrypilearning/butterfly-garden/en/step_2.md

 ## Add a butterfly
-You're going to add a butterfly that flies left and right across the stage.
+First, you will add a butterfly that flies left and right across the Stage.

 --- task ---

 Open a new Scratch project.

-**Online:** open a new online Scratch project at [scratch.mit.edu/](https://scratch.mit.edu/projects/editor/){:target=”_blank”}.
+**Online:** open a new online Scratch project at [scratch.mit.edu](https://scratch.mit.edu/projects/editor/){:target=”_blank”}.

-**Offline:** open a new project in the offline editor.
-If you need to download and install the Scratch offline editor, you can find it at [scratch.mit.edu/download](https://scratch.mit.edu/download){:target=”_blank”}.
+**Offline:** open a new project in the Scratch offline editor.
+If you need to, you can [download and install Scratch here](https://scratch.mit.edu/download){:target=”_blank”}.

 --- /task ---

 --- no-print ---

-Watch this short video which shows what to do next.
+Watch this short video, which shows what to do next.

 ![screenshot](images/butterfly-setup-step2.gif)